Chapter 5:

 "H-Huh?"
 I stammered.

-"Don't be such a virgin," she said with a hint of embarrassment.
-"I'm just paying you back for the snacks."
+"Don't be such a virgin," she said with hints of embarrassment.
+"I'm just paying you back for Bubbly."

-Asagiri's fingers further interwove into my left hand as we fully linked.
-My pounding heart felt like it was gonna burst out of my chest, but then: a calm.
+Asagiri's fingers finished interweaving into mine as we fully linked like a couple, left and right hand together.
+My pounding heart felt primed to burst out from my chest, but then: a calm.

-In that dark room, the surrealness of holding someone dawned on me—someone that saved me—a hand full of genuine care and warmth.
-For almost a decade I'd felt nothing but voids inside me, ever since that fateful day on the bridge.
+In that dark room, the surrealness of holding someone dawned on me—someone that'd saved me—a hand full of genuine affection and care.
+For almost a decade I'd felt nothing but voids inside me since that fateful day on the bridge.
 But now, I think I was ready to move on from my painful past.

-Our hands fiddled and played with each other, eager to explore one another.
+Our hands continued fiddling and playing with each other on the armrests, eager to explore one another.

 Not a single word was exchanged between us during the entire movie.